apache/spark/docs/apache-airflow/executor/kubernetes.rst

     :start-after: [START task_with_volume]
     :end-before: [END task_with_volume]

-Note that volume mounts environment variables, ports, and devices will all be extended instead of overwritten.
+Note that volume mounts, environment variables, ports, and devices will all be extended instead of overwritten.

 To add a sidecar container to the launched pod, create a V1pod with an empty first container with the name ``base`` and a second container containing your desired sidecar.